l7mp/learning-go/99-labs/04-immutability/README.md

    The function itself will have to perform the following steps:
    - marshal argument `vkv` into JSON and return the error if something goes wrong,
-   - make a HTTP POST call to the API endpoint `/api/put` (don't forget to prefix the URL with the server address, `c.url`), encoding the JSON as a request body,
+   - make a HTTP POST call to the API endpoint `/api/put` (don't forget to prefix the URL with the server address, `c.url`), encoding the JSON-encoded key-value pair as a request body,
-   - return an error if something went wrong or the response status is not HTTP 200,
+   - return an error if something went wrong or the response status is not HTTP 200, and
    - return a `nil` error.

 4. Implement the `list` method; recall, this function returns the list of all key-value-version tuples as a slice of type `[]api.VersionedKeyValue`